• Skip to primary navigation

 When I first posted this - 9 years ago! - I mentioned the fact that our big yearly Halloween tradition involved driving to Chicago for a weekend convention.

-He’d been having a super productive ROCK STAR year and a half at that point.
+Alex is one of the pumpkin masters, and had been having a super productive ROCK STAR year and a half at that point.
 He’d counted Jeri Ryan, LeVar Burton, Gene Simmons, Joe Mantegna, Brad Paisley, and Taylor Swift among his fans - they’re all proud owners of his work.

 That year alone, he’d been written up in international news, online newspapers, blogs, he appeared on “Good Morning America”, and “The Doctors”, and had shipped his work to 9 different countries!.